trevor-makes/uCLI/README.md

 uCLI is a simple callback-based command line interface for Arduino projects.

 uCLI is designed for Arduino and supports serial connections that implement the Stream interface, like Serial, SoftwareSerial, and SerialUSB.
-This package is intended to be used with [PlatformIO](https://platformio.org/), but the source files can be manually copied into a project when using the Arduino IDE.
+This library is intended to be used with [PlatformIO](https://platformio.org/), but the source files can be manually copied into a project when using the Arduino IDE.

 To add uCLI to an existing PlatformIO project, modify the `platformio.ini` configuration file as follows: